 SC III-1 extends from RM 49 to RM 52.
 Willow Creek enters the side channel complex at approximately RM 49, while Little Willow Creek enters at RM 50.5.
 This representative area has one main major side channel flowing through the upper two-thirds of the complex with a major side channel branching off and continuing through the rest of the complex.
-Several intermediate side channels exist.
-Little Willow Creek flows into an intermediate channel which has clear tributary water as mainstem stage decreases and/or tributary flow increases.
+There are several intermediate side channels.
+Little Willow Creek flows into an intermediate channel cleating in clearwater area as mainstem stage decreases and/or tributary flow increases.